canonical/temporal-k8s-operator/documentation/how-to/configure-ingress.md

 juju config temporal-server-ingress ingress-class nginx
 ```

-4. Configure the `backend-protocol` - Temporal (the server, speficially the `frontend`) is a gRPC server
+4. Configure the `backend-protocol` - Temporal (the server, specifically the `frontend`) is a gRPC server

 ```
 juju config temporal-server-ingress backend-protocol GRPC